Riverside, Illinois: History

-Riverside is arguably the first planned community in the United States, designed in 1869 by Calvert Vaux and Frederick Law Olmsted.
+Riverside is arguably the first planned suburb (as opposed to a stand-alone community) in the United States, designed in 1869 by Calvert Vaux and Frederick Law Olmsted.
 The village was incorporated in 1875.
 The Riverside Landscape Architecture District, an area bounded by 26th Street, Harlem and Ogden avenues, the Des Plaines River, and Golf Road, was designated a National Historic Landmark in 1970.

 In 1863 the Chicago, Burlington and Quincy Railroad was built heading southwest from downtown Chicago to Quincy, Illinois, passing through what is now the Near West Suburban area of Chicago in a western-southwestern direction.
 This new access to transportation and commerce brought about a significant housing and construction boom in what was once farmland far from the bustle of the city of Chicago.

-In 1868, an eastern businessman named Emery E. Childs formed the Riverside Improvement Company, and purchased a 1600 acre tract of property along the Des Plaines River and the Chicago, Burlington and Quincy Railroad line.
+In 1868, an eastern businessman named Emery E. Childs formed the Riverside Improvement Company, and in 1869 purchased a 1600 acre tract of property along the Des Plaines River and the Chicago, Burlington and Quincy Railroad line.
+The land was previously owned by David Allen Gage who operated a horse farm on a it called the "Riverside Farm".
 The site was highly desirable due to its natural oak-hickory forest and its proximity to Chicago.
 The company commissioned well-known landscape architect Frederick Law Olmsted and his partner, Calvert Vaux, to design a rural bedroom community.
 The town's plan, which was completed in 1869, called for curvilinear streets, following the land's contours and the winding Des Plaines River.
 The plan also accorded for a central village square, located at the main railroad station, and a Grand Park system that uses several large parks as a foundation, with 41 smaller triangular parks and plazas located at intersections throughout town to provide for additional green spaces.

 The Great Chicago Fire of 1871 and the financial Panic of 1873 brought about the demise of the improvement company, bringing new construction nearly to a halt for some time.
 A village government was established in September 1875, and Olmsted's original development plan remained in force.
 Building resumed in the following years, with the opening of the Riverside Golf Club in 1893, the striking Chateauesque Riverside Township Hall in 1895, and the Burlington line train station in 1901.
 Many homes and estates were designed by architects such as Frank Lloyd Wright, Daniel Burnham, Louis Sullivan, William Le Baron Jenney, Joseph Lyman Silsbee, Frederick Clarke Withers, and Calvert Vaux at the time as well.

 A major period of residential development came again in the 1920s and late 1930s, when many modest houses were constructed on smaller parcels.
 The population grew to 7,935 by 1940 and consisted primarily of small proprietors, managers, and professionals who were predominantly of Anglo-American and German American background.
 The remaining residential areas were developed during the post–World War II boom, and by 1960 the village was almost entirely developed.
 The population peaked at 10,357 in 1970 and dropped below 8,500 by the mid-1990s.